Der Schneemann: Plot

 Snow falls on the snowman to form a heart shape on him.
 The snowman wakes and begins juggling with the snow.
 A dog begins chasing him and takes a bite out of him.
 The dog then throws snow at the snowman but this only fills the missing part of the snowman.
 Eventually the dog leaves.

 The snowman starts skating on ice but falls through and staggers away largely melted.
 However, by falling down a hill and rolling in the snow the snowman reforms himself.

 The snowman now falls to sleep at night.
 A rabbit tries to steal his carrot nose but the snowman prevents this.
 The snowman gets up and enters a house and finds a calendar.
 He finds the month July on it and then puts himself in a refrigerator so that he may see this month.

 During this time, the sun makes the snow melt and gives colour to the botanical species.
 Meanwhile, the snowman sleeps in the refrigerator.

 The snowman wakes in July.
 His back is stuck in the fridge.
 He adjusts the thermostat and waits.
 He leaves the refrigerator and looks for the signs of summer through the window.
-He embraces the summer and breathes in the perfume of the flowers.
+He embraces the season and breathes in the perfume of the flowers.
 He puts a pink rose in his lapel and rolls in the fields.

 The snowman melts under the heat of the sun.
 He begin to sing "Da ist der Sommer meines Lebens..." ("that's the summer of my life") and turns into water.
 These are the only spoken words in the film.
 The rabbit from earlier mourns his loss whilst the children of the rabbit jump into the snowman's hat.
 He picks up the snowman's carrot and takes a bite from it.